DjangoGirlsSeoul/cupcaketutorial/demo.md

 ## Step 8 (Django Templates 템플릿)

 a.
 If you closely look at the error in previous step, you will notice that is complaining about missing template `menu/list.html`.
 Django template is an html page where you show your data to user which was stored in database.
 First, create a directory called templates in your menu directory.
 Django will look for templates in there.
 Within the templates directory you have just created, create another directory called menu, and within that create a file called list.html.
 In other words, your template should be at menu/templates/menu/list.html.
 We will use bootstrap for creating html page.
+You can find some example templates [here](http://getbootstrap.com/getting-started/).
+To customize our template we created a `style.css` file and added few nice images!
+For adding static files, create a folder `static` in menu directory.
+Then create a menu folder.
+In menu folder, create two folders to hold our css and image files.

 ```html
 {% load staticfiles %}